MBNpro-ir/spicetify-plus/README.md

     -   You can download the entire project as a `.zip` file by clicking [here](https://github.com/MBNpro-ir/spicetify-plus/archive/refs/heads/main.zip).

 2.  **Explore the files** 🛠️
-    -   Inside you will find the `spicetify-plus.ps1` PowerShell script and the `spicetify-plus-updater.bat` batch file that the `.exe` is based on.
+    -   Inside you will find the `spicetify-plus.ps1` PowerShell script that the `.exe` is based on.

 ---